Native American Sex Trafficking

 Although Native Americans make up only 13% of the state's population, 40% of sex trafficking victims in South Dakota are Native girls and women.

-With the influx of hundreds of thousands of men during the Sturgis bike rally and continuing on through the fall hunting season, the “Old West” lure of beautiful South Dakota draws men in huge numbers.
+With the influx of hundreds of thousands of men during the Sturgis Motorcycle Rally and continuing on through the fall hunting season, the “Old West” lure of beautiful South Dakota draws men in huge numbers.

 Native Hope is determined to #ENDIT.